jamestalmage/node-version-cli/readme.md

 The stack trace is often obfuscated when using the babel compiler (the line numbers won't match up).

-Disabling the compiler when it is not needed improves performance, and gives nice stack traces.
+Getting rid of `babel` improves performance, and gives nice stack traces on Node 4+.
+This scripts allows you to continue running your CI tests against old versions of Node.

 ## License